MarionBaussart/holbertonschool-machine_learning/supervised_learning/0x01-classification/README.md

     - A2 is the predicted output
     - alpha is the learning rate
     - Updates the private attributes __W1, __b1, __W2, and __b2

+## 14. Train NeuralNetwork
+Write a class NeuralNetwork that defines a neural network with one hidden layer performing binary classification (based on 13-neural_network.py):

+- Add the public method def train(self, X, Y, iterations=5000, alpha=0.05):
+    - Trains the neural network
+    - X is a numpy.ndarray with shape (nx, m) that contains the input data
+        - nx is the number of input features to the neuron
+        - m is the number of examples
+    - Y is a numpy.ndarray with shape (1, m) that contains the correct labels for the input data
+    - iterations is the number of iterations to train over
+        - if iterations is not an integer, raise a TypeError with the exception iterations must be an integer
+        - if iterations is not positive, raise a ValueError with the exception iterations must be a positive integer
+    - alpha is the learning rate
+        - if alpha is not a float, raise a TypeError with the exception alpha must be a float
+        - if alpha is not positive, raise a ValueError with the exception alpha must be positive
+    - All exceptions should be raised in the order listed above
+    - Updates the private attributes __W1, __b1, __A1, __W2, __b2, and __A2
+    - You are allowed to use one loop
+    - Returns the evaluation of the training data after iterations of training have occurred